SSHRC Insight Grant - Karen Lawson & Pamela Downe

 The goals of Kirstie Gibson's dissertation are to: enhance our understanding of the complexities of mother-shaming, examine mothers’ thoughts and feelings of the criticism they receive about their parenting choices, understand how mothers define shame and guilt associated with mother-shaming, the meaning they attach to these experiences, and consider how they compile support and criticism into a cohesive interpretation of the mothering concept.
 With this study, She hopes to bring attention to the criticisms mothers face during a time where support from others is needed.
 Identifying the experiences of shaming and its impacts may open the door for greater discussion of social support needs and a better understanding of self-esteem in new mothers.

-Informed Sexual Consent - Melanie Bayly, Linzi Williamson, & Karen Lawson
+Informed Sexual Consent - Linzi Williamson, Melanie Bayly, Evan Poncelet & Karen Lawson

-Within this project we are exploring the understandings of informed consent.
-Through qualitative focus groups with young adults, we are examining the various interpretations of consent and the factors that are perceived to limit or facilitate sexual consent.
-Data collection is complete and we are currently undertaking various forms of data analysis.
+Within this project we explored the understandings of informed consent.
+Through qualitative focus groups with young adults, we examined the various interpretations of consent and the factors that are perceived to limit or facilitate sexual consent.
+We also examined student perceptions of the #MeToo and #TimesUp movements.
+Data collection and analysis is complete.
 Our initial focus was on student perspectives of the #MeToo movement.
-This data was presented at the Guelph Sexuality Conference in June 2019 and a manuscript is currently in review.
+This data was presented at the Guelph Sexuality Conference in June 2019 and published in the Canadian Journal of Human Sexuality in March 2020 (citation below).
+We are also preparing a manuscript for publication focusing on student perceptions of sexual consent.